 2. You Need to Feel Your Best to Be Your Best

-In order to truly show up and be present for your clients, you need to take care of numero uno (that’s you!).
+In order to truly show up and be present for your clients, you need to take care of numero uno (that’s you!) and your mental and physical health.
 If you’re tired, drained, and distracted, your clients will notice.
 You need to be in a place where you can be totally present and engaged in your client sessions, workshops, or courses.

 We also need to practice what we preach.
 How can you coach clients whose goals are to feel and look their best if you’re not doing the same?
 See #5, though, for how important it is to be authentic in how you show it.

 I don’t know about you or other small business owners, but whenever I’ve let my self-care lax, I feel totally brain-dead.
 When you’re brain-dead, you don’t come up with new blog post ideas, new course topics, or marketing schemes.
 You’re just brain-dead.

 It’s kind of funny what happens when you take your foot off the gas and start practicing self care.
 You start hanging out with other humans for some much-needed social interaction, you sign up for some classes or studios, and you actually start to think about things other than email sequences, lists, website page views, and new client consultations.